For Tortuga company retreats, we've stayed at:

 [Y]ou can share your invite link with your personal connections via email, Twitter feeds, Facebook pages, personal blogs, etc. where you are the primary content owner.
 However public distribution on sites where you are a contributor but not the primary content owner (e.g., Wikipedia, coupon websites) is not allowed.
 Promoting your referral code via Search Engine Marketing (e.g., AdWords/Yahoo/Bing) is also not allowed.

 I recommend operating within each company's guidelines for referrals so that you can maximize your credits and not lose them because of a TOS violation.
-I might have had this problem once or twice.
+I might have had this problem once or twice in the past.

 Next, we’ll discuss the specific sites and apps that offer the best referral programs.